dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 Method: GET

-URL: /v1/<application-id>/<type-name>?startIndex=45&pageSize=6
+URL: /v1/<application-id>/<table-name>?startIndex=45&pageSize=6

 Optional Parameter

-- **startIndex**: The start row number from which return result to client. default to 0.
+- **startIndex**: The start row number from which return result to client.starting from 0 and default to 0.
 - **pageSize**: The number of records to retrieve in a single page. default to 50.

-**Note:** maximum allowed value for the pageSize is 50 objects.
-The minimum value is 1.
+**Note:** Maximum allowed value for the pageSize is 50 objects.
+Minimum value is 1.

 Request Body: None

 ***Example:***

+/v1/denaQA/post?startIndex=0&pageSize=2

 Response Body:

     {
-      "timestamp" : timestamp in milliseconds,
-      "count": 50,
-      "total_page":30,
-      "page":4,
+        "timestamp": 1522448368270,
+        "found_object_count(s)": 2,
         "objects": [
             {
-          "object_id": "5a316b1b4e5f450104c31909",
+                "object_id": "5aaa11d2ecb1ef188094eed6",
+                "object_uri": "/post/5aaa11d2ecb1ef188094eed6",
+                "update_time": null,
+                "create_time": 1521095122362,
                 "field3": "javad",
-          "field4": "developer",
+                "field4": "developer"
-          "related_objects": [
-    	       {
-      	     "id": "5a316b1b4e5f450104c31801",
-      	     "type": "person"
-    	       }
-          ]
             },
             {
-           "object_id": "5a316b1b4e5f450105c31910",
+                "object_id": "5aaa445ebb19df061c79f8f0",
-           "field5": "javad54",
-           "field6": "developer312",
-           "related_objects": [
-    	       {
-      	      "id": "5a316b1b4e5f450104c31800",
-      	      "type": "person"
+                "object_uri": "/post/5aaa445ebb19df061c79f8f0",
+                "update_time": null,
+                "create_time": 1521108062035,
+                "field1": "javad",
+                "field2": "developer"
             }
         ]
     }
-      ]
-    }

-**Find Object Relation Supporting Search Clause**
+**Find Relation Objects**

-Suppose we have relation between two object for example in many-many or one-many relation and we want to retrieve related object. in this case we want only get a portion of related object and not all (because of too many object) so we use paging.
+Suppose we have relation between two object for example in many-many or one-many relation and we want to retrieve related object, in this case we use this API to retrieve all objects of a relation.

 Consider following Pseudo-Code: